The Stock Market. Big and Scary? Nope - It Creates Wealth In The Background.

 The stock market in a nutshell

-• On average, the US stock market goes up 2/3 of the time and down 1/3 of the time.
+On average, the US stock market goes up 2/3 of the time and down 1/3.
 Let that one sink in for a second.
-We are bombarded with all of the daily reporting and drama of market moves.
-It turns out that over time, the market simply goes up 2/3 of the time up and down 1/3.
-The market has an upward bias; over time, it goes up.
+We’re bombarded with all of the daily reporting and drama of market moves, but it turns out that the market goes up most of the time.
+It has an upward bias and averages 10-11% yearly over long periods.

-• No one, and I mean no one, can predict what the market will do next.
-That’s why in our i401k, we keep buying our funds every quarter.
+No one, and I mean no one, can predict what the market will do next.
+That’s why in our i401k, we keep buying the ETF/fund every quarter, no matter what.
 We are getting an average cost over the long term.
-When you hear or read some Wall Street analyst or pundit proclaim this or that, just grin and know they don’t really know.
+This is called ‘dollar cost averaging.’
+When you hear or read some Wall Street analyst or pundit proclaim they know the future, grin and realize they don’t.
 In 2023, pundits and many economists said we would have a recession.
-We didn’t, and the S&P 500 increased by 26%.
+We didn’t, and the U.S. market increased by 26%.

-• Never sell during a scary time.
+Never sell during a scary time.
 Never.
 Those who do always lose long-term.
 This is the classic mistake people make.
 They sell after the market drops when they’re scared.
-Then they wait for years on the sidelines until everything seems rosy and only then buy in again once the market has recovered, missing all of the gains.
+Then they wait for years on the sidelines until everything seems rosy, only buy in again once the market has recovered.
+They miss all of the gains.
 This is selling low and buying high.
-Never sell when you’re scared and will be at some point.
+Never sell when you’re scared; at some point, you will be.

-• You have not lost money when your i401k drops in value.
-Your i401k went from $300,000 to $270,000 during a down market period.
-You still own the ETFs/funds with thousands of companies inside them; their price will rebound.
+You have not lost money when your account drops in value.
+I know that sounds strange, but hear me out.
+If your i401k went from $300,000 to $250,000 during a downturn you still own the shares of the fund or ETFs.
+They have thousands of companies inside them; their price will rebound.
 You only actually lose money during a falling market if you sell.
+The value may have gone down, but you did not lock in a loss by selling.
 Hold fast.
 Buy more.

-• When we buy during a down period in the market, our regular ETFs and funds are on sale.
-Their price has dropped, and we get more shares of them than we would when the market and their price were up.
+When we buy during a down period in the market, our ETFs and fund is on sale.
+Their price has dropped, and we get more shares than we would when the market and their price were up.
 Who doesn't love a sale?!
-We buy every quarter (every three months) no matter what in the Three-Fund i401k.
+We buy every quarter (every three months) no matter what in the i401k.
 Famous investor Warren Buffet once said, “Be greedy when others are fearful, and fearful when others are greedy.”

-• Compare your i401k’s portfolio to the market.
+Compare your i401k’s portfolio to the market.
 If your portfolio went up +2% one year but the market (use SCHB or VTI as the market) dropped -3% that year, you did well.
 Don’t look at performance in isolation.
+If the market fell -15% and your portfolio only dropped -7%, that’s a win.
+Some years, your portfolio will end in negative territory for that year.
+That’s ok.

-• Emotion is unhelpful when investing.
+Emotion: great in relationships but unhelpful with investing.
 Don’t make decisions based on fear, greed, or confusion.
 Hold Fast.
 Stick to the plan.

 Traders vs Investors